 This is always the topic of discussion — to stay in the Alfama or the Bairro Alto.
 I prefer the Bairro Alto area as it’s closer to the spots I like to dine and it’s so cheap to get around.
-The only problem is there’s not as many ideal hotels here so you’re limited to Airbnb’s (don’t worry there are plenty to choose from).
+The only problem is there are not as many ideal hotels here so you’re limited to Airbnb’s (don’t worry there are plenty to choose from).

 *Use my code this link to get $40 off your first booking.

 Day 1: Arrive & Get Your Bearings

 Most international flights will get you into Lisbon mid-afternoon, so I suggest taking the time to get to know your neighborhood.
 The first day is perfect for settling in, grabbing a light bite and getting a good night’s sleep.

 Dinner: Neighborhood spot or head to Timeout Market for a great first night out.

 One of the best highlights is walking the tiny streets of Alfama.
 The most historic part of the city is full of surprises and it’s easy to get through by foot.
 Afterwards, I would suggest making your way towards the center of town.
 You can see the oldest coffee shop in Lisbon ( A Brasilieira), stop by a historic library (across from coffee) and more.
 Lisbon is best explored by foot or via a scenic cable car ride.